ckflight/RADAR_24GHZ_NEURAL_NETWORK/README.md

 The example Waterfall plot belongs to a moving car.
 Doppler shifts can be seen easily as well.
 The example FFT plot is one picture of a video of running person.
 The peak moves from beginning to end.
 Run with radar_result folder to see.

-I cannot upload unparsed data from radar to github.
-Therefore uploaded parsed and ready to use data in radar_result files in 2 parts in zip file.
+Due to the upload size unparsed data of radar is not uploaded to github.
+Therefore i uploaded parsed and ready to use data in radar_result files in 2 parts in zip file.
 Put all .txt files under same folder named as radar_result.

 Matlab uses this radar_result folder's files for Neural Network classification as well.